 Mark Twain (pseudonym of Samuel L. Clemens, 1835–1910) is considered by many to be the most important figure in American literature.
 He wrote many well-known novels, such as The Adventures of Huckleberry Finn and The Adventures of Tom Sawyer, plus a great many short stories and humorous essays.

-Through most of his career Twain took care to camouflage his acid worldview.
-However, after 1899, when his literary success was assured and he had suffered personal tragedies, Twain wrote several works in which his bitter worldview and harsh views of organized religion were plain to see.
-Among them: "The Man that Corrupted Hadleyburg" (1899) and What Is Man?, a misanthrophic book that argued that human choices were totally predetermined.
+Through most of his career, Twain took care to camouflage his acid worldview.
+However, after 1899, when his literary success was assured and he had suffered personal tragedies, Twain wrote several works in which his bitter perspective and harsh views of organized religion were plain to see.
+Among them were "The Man that Corrupted Hadleyburg" (1899) and What Is Man?, a misanthrophic book that argued that human choices were totally predetermined.
 Even harsher attacks on religion could be found in two books published after his death: The Mysterious Stranger and Letters from the Earth.